 The anatomy of the hand and fingers are complex.
 There are multiple bands of fibrous tissue that hold the skin of our hands to the bones and these bands of tissue divide the hand into compartments.
-In Dupuytren’s Contracture the fibrous bands thicken up and essentially glue the skin and fibrous tissue to underlying structures.
-The fibrous tissue as it matures can thicken and contract, and if it crosses a joint it will make the joint permanently contract.
-Once the contracture has developed surgery is the most effective way of releasing the joint to enable and assist in straightening of the hand.
+In Dupuytren’s Contracture, the fibrous bands thicken up and essentially glue the skin and fibrous tissue to the underlying structures.
+The fibrous tissue, as it matures, can thicken and contract, and if it crosses a joint it will make the joint permanently contract.
+Once the contracture has developed, surgery is the most effective way of releasing the joint to enable and assist in straightening of the hand.

 Book an appointment